jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 # Solution

 The Custom Pod Autoscaler Framework (CPAF) is designed to address these two problems.
 The CPAF would work by allowing the creation of Custom Pod Autoscalers (CPA) and letting them run inside a Kubernetes cluster.

 The CPA would contain custom user defined logic for scaling, alongside a base program to handle interactions with Kubernetes and triggering the user defined logic.
 The CPA would allow for very simple scaling code to be written, in a variety of languages and with different technologies, while hiding the complexities of Kubernetes.

 ## Customisation

+A CPA would contain a base program that would interact with user provided logic; which can be in the form of any executable code such as Python script, or it could even be a separate service which would respond to HTTP requests.
+The CPA would define a standard API for interacting with the CPA; using this users could write their own logic to interact with it.

+Primarily a series of inputs and ouputs would be defined, to allow user logic to be created that can reliably execute based on input and produce parsable results.
+This would allow for essentially any program or logic to be used as part of an autoscaler; using any language or framework, as long as it can run inside a Docker container.

+Alongside this the CPA base program itself should be highly customisable; allowing customising on the same lines that the Horizontal Pod Autoscaler can be customised; for example setting the interval between making autoscaling decisions.
+The CPA base program should allow customisation at both deploy time and build time, to allow autoscaler developers to set sensible default values, whilst also allowing users of the autoscaler to customise it to their needs.

 ## Ease of Use

+Both creating a CPA and deploying it should be easy, and not require lots of configuration, third party deployments or intricate Kubernetes API knowledge.

+### Creating a Custom Pod Autoscaler

+CPAs should be extremely flexible in how they are created, supporting a wide variety of languages, frameworks, environments, and interfaces.

+### Deploying a Custom Pod Autoscaler

+CPAs should be deployed in the standard way to deploy to Kubernetes, through Kubernetes deployment YAML.
+This is flexible, and also has the benefit of including compatiblity with some other commonly used tools, such as Helm.

+Deploying through Kubernetes YAML provides the benefit of familiarity and consistency with other parts of Kubernetes; whilst also allowing more transparancy in versioning, resources used, and deploy time customisation.

+The deployment YAML should be as simple as possible, and without obscure or confusing resources included; much of the complexity should be abstracted away from the deploying user, whilst also retaining a level of customisation at deploy time.
+This could be achieved with a custom Kubernetes resource and some logic in the form of a Kubernetes controller or operator for managing the resource.

+Once a Custom Pod Autoscaler is deployed, it should be easy to interact with - it should provide a versioned HTTP REST API for retrieving information and for triggering autoscaling.

 # Requirements

 ## Must Have

 - Can deploy a Docker image with autoscaling application into a Kubernetes cluster.
 - Autoscaler repeatedly runs.
 - Supports user logic, can triggered through a shell command, allows specification in any language/framework that supports being called through shell commands.
     - Supports HTTP requests from user logic.
 - If user logic specifies that the number of replicas should change, scaling should occur and the number of pods should be adjusted.
 - \>= 70% Unit test coverage.
 - Can be deployed with Kubernetes YAML.
 - Kubernetes Custom Resource specifiying the Custom Pod Autoscaler to allow for simpler and easier deployment/configuration.
 - Syntax validation for Custom Pod Autoscaler Kubernetes YAML.
 - Deploying the Kubernetes Custom Resource should provision all required Kubernetes resources for the autoscaler.
 - Can deliver configuration options through Kubernetes YAML.
 - Can deliver configuration options through a supplied configuration file baked into the autoscaler image.
 - Configuration options.
     - How frequently the autoscaler runs.
     - Minimum and Maximum replicas